CodeDistiller: Automatically Generating Code Libraries for Scientific Coding Agents: Abstract

 \section{Abstract}

 Automated Scientific Discovery (ASD) systems can help automatically generate and run code-based experiments, but their capabilities are limited by the code they can reliably generate from parametric knowledge alone.
 As a result, current systems either mutate a small number of manually-crafted experiment examples, or operate solely from parametric knowledge, limiting quality and reach.
 We introduce \codedist, a system that automatically distills large collections of scientific \textsc{Github} repositories into a vetted library of working domain-specific code examples, allowing ASD agents to expand their capabilities without manual effort.
-Using a combination of automatic and domain-expert evaluation on 250 materials science repositories, we find the best model is capable of producing functional examples for 74\% of repositories, while our downstream evaluation shows an ASD agent augmented with a \codedist generated library produces more accurate, complete, and scientifically sound experiments than an agent with only general materials-science code examples.\footnote{Video: \url{http://youtu.be/RQxSGFbGZSc}, Repository:\\ \url{www.github.com/cognitiveailab/codedistiller}}
+Using a combination of automatic and domain-expert evaluation on 250 materials science repositories, we find the best model is capable of producing functional examples for 74\% of repositories, while our downstream evaluation shows an ASD agent augmented with a \codedist generated library produces more accurate, complete, and scientifically sound experiments than an agent with only general materials-science code examples.
+We also evaluate \textsc{LLM-as-a-judge} ratings against domain-expert ratings in an A/B testing paradigm, finding moderate agreement and suggesting that inexpensive proxy metrics may be feasible for evaluating scientific discovery systems at scale.\footnote{Video: \url{http://youtu.be/RQxSGFbGZSc}, Repository:\\ \url{www.github.com/cognitiveailab/codedistiller}}